 Step 3: Restart everything

 If you’ve done both Step 1 and Step 2 and your Chromebook still won’t connect to WiFi, try restarting everything.
-This means your Chromebook, your router, your phone (if you’re using hotspot), and your modem.
+This means your laptop, your router, your phone (if you’re using hotspot), and your modem.

 Turn everything off, wait at least 3 minutes, then power it all back on.
-If it suddenly works and your Chromebook now connects to WiFi, it’s likely an issue with your service provider or hardware.
+If it suddenly works and your device now connects to the Internet, it’s likely an issue with your service provider or hardware.
 But, this is the rule-of-thumb and is the proven method to getting your Internet working again.
 When in doubt…restart.

 Still no WiFi connection?
 Try Step 4.